Barile-Macchia resolutions: Minimal Free Resolutions of Edge Ideals of Weighted Oriented Cycles

 The main result of this subsection provides an inductive way to construct the minimal free resolution of a classic cycle.
 Since we already considered non-classic cycles in Subsection \ref{subsec:non-classic}, the results of this subsection concludes our investigation on the minimal free resolutions of edge ideals of weighted oriented cycles.
 The study of edge ideals of classic cycles can be reduced to that of their underlying (unweighted and unoriented) cycles.
 Let $C$ be a classic cycle on $n$ vertices.
 Denote the underlying cycle of $C$ by $C_n$, i.e.,

 Observe that the edge ideals of $C_{\sink}$ and $C$ coincide.
 Then, $I(C)$ is exactly $I(C_n)$ after a change of variables, hence it suffices to find the minimal free resolution of $I(C_n)$.

-We already know that the Betti numbers of $I(C_n)$ are independent of $\textrm{char} (\Bbbk) $ \cite[Theorem 7.6.28]{Jac04}.
-Hence, the minimality of a Barile-Macchia resolution of $I(C_n)$ is also independent of $\textrm{char} (\Bbbk) $.
-Therefore, one can check if a Barile-Macchia resolution of $I(C_n)$ is minimal by comparing the numbers of its critical subsets with its Betti numbers. \begin{remark} Using our {\tt Macaulay2} codes from \cite{github}, we obtain the following information about the bridge-friendliness and bridge-minimality of $I(C_n)$:
+We already know that the Betti numbers of $I(C_n)$ are independent of $\textrm{char} (\Bbbk) $ \cite[Theorem ~7.6.28]{Jac04}.
+Therefore, one can check if a Barile-Macchia resolution of $I(C_n)$ is minimal by comparing the numbers of its critical subsets with its Betti numbers. \begin{remark} Using our {\tt Macaulay2} codes from \cite{github}, we obtain the following information about the bridge-friendliness of $I(C_n)$ and whether it has a minimal Barile-Macchia resolution:

-In general, it is not known whether $I(C_n)$ is bridge-friendly or bridge-minimal with the exception that $I(C_n)$ is not bridge-friendly when $n\equiv 1 \pmod 3$ from Proposition \ref{ex:notfriendlycycle}.
+In general, it is not known whether $I(C_n)$ is bridge-friendly or has a minimal Barile-Macchia resolution, with the exception of when $n\equiv 1 \pmod 3$ from Proposition \ref{ex:notfriendlycycle}.
 Thus, our tools from the previous sections fall short in producing the minimal free resolution of $I(C_n)$.
 Our supplementary tool is the Eliahou-Kervaire splitting (abbreviated as E-K splitting) from \cite{EK90}.
 The main idea behind the E-K splitting is to decompose a given monomial ideal $I$ into smaller ones and use these ideals to understand $I$. \end{remark}

 \begin{definition} A monomial ideal $I$ is called \textit{E-K-splittable} if it is the sum of two non-zero monomial ideals $J$ and $K$ such that $\G(I)=\G(J) \sqcup \G(K)$ and there is a splitting function